A view from Sam Crumley, VP of Employee Experience at Panopto

 - Demonstration videos for departments and locations

 - Video feedback and short video insights into issues from the different office regions

 - More on-demand video options to reduce travel for face-to-face training

 Video to Improve Distant Connections

-The last example I gave during the webinar related to my experience facilitating training and communications amongst remote teams.
+The last example I gave during the webinar related to my experience facilitating collaboration amongst remote teams.
 While many organisations I have worked with operated in different regions, the example I chose was when I worked for a Canadian government authority delivering services across broad territories with limited budget.
 This organisation had turnover and staffing challenges.
 Employees were often based in incredibly remote locations, making face-to-face training options difficult.

 Looking at the opportunities I had to enhance company culture, I knew it would be important to reinforce connections with the main office and break down misconceptions or lack of understanding between locations.
 I also wanted to improve regional expertise and open up career development opportunities for the remotely located workers.